lnxAv/OpenBrewery-Map/README.md

 the one downside to note however is that leaflet is not SSR-able, Once those two were chosen I settled for [Styled-Components](https://styled-components.com/showcase) since I like the rapidity and already owned some snippets,

-Finally, I drew a hierarchy of how I wanted things to work and with some pseudo-code and stayed true to it.
+Finally, I drew a hierarchy of how I wanted things to work, thus with some quick pseudo-code I stayed true to it.

 ## Documentation
-I used my own commenting and was made like so (I did notice that # is confused by ! sometime):
+My own commenting was made like so (I did notice that # is confused by ! sometime):
 //! functions
 //# comments
 //? links & reference